JanMiksovsky/blog/posts/2026/03-20 Code is more concise than configuration.md

 * JavaScript templates can inline JavaScript expressions directly instead of requiring separate registration as "shortcodes" or "filters" (see Appendix below)
 * Some Eleventy files include instructional commented-out code blocks which could be trimmed
 * Origami has a built-in function to create a sitemap

-Even setting aside the choice of template engine, a significant difference between these approaches is that the Origami site definition in `site.ori` (which defines the top-level structure of the site) is 30% the size of `eleventy.config.js` (which configures the main behavior of Eleventy's static site generator).
-In the domain of site creation, code is indeed more concise than configuration.
+* The Origami site definition in `site.ori` (which defines the top-level structure of the site) is 30% the size of `eleventy.config.js` (which configures the main behavior of Eleventy's static site generator).

+In the domain of site creation, code is more concise than configuration.

+Static site generators presume that sites are so complex that it's better to generate a site with an engine whose behavior you configure.
+But _sites just aren't that complex!_ If you know how to write HTML and CSS, you can put together a site using zero magic.
+The code to do so is _smaller_ than the configuration code required to influence a static site generator.

 Speaking of metrics, performance should probably be no more than a secondary concern for you when evaluating blogging tools.
 Most static site generators are quite fast, especially for personal sites.